jeevatkm/go-model/README.md

 ```

 #### IsZero Method
 I want to check my struct object is empty or not.
-Not to worry, go-model does deep zero check.
+Of course, go-model does deep zero check.
 ```go
 // let's say you have just decoded/unmarshalled your request body to struct object. productInfo, _ := myapp.ParseJSON(request.Body)